Generic selectors

 Water Chemistry & Parameters

-Understanding water chemistry is the foundation of good aquarium care.
+Water chemistry is the foundation of good aquarium care.
 Fish are entirely dependent on their water, and even small swings in pH, hardness, or dissolved waste can trigger stress, disease, and death.
-Regular testing and knowing how to adjust parameters keeps your tank stable and your livestock thriving.
+Test regularly and know your numbers – that habit alone prevents most problems.

 pH, Hardness & Alkalinity